fenphen/Snowflake/Dynamic Data Masking.md

       GRANT SELECT ON TABLE DEMO_DB.PUBLIC.CUSTOMERS TO ROLE ANALYST_MASKED;
       GRANT SELECT ON TABLE DEMO_DB.PUBLIC.CUSTOMERS TO ROLE ANALYST_FULL;

+The role users will need to have access to the schema that holds our table.

       GRANT USAGE ON SCHEMA DEMO_DB.PUBLIC TO ROLE ANALYST_MASKED;
       GRANT USAGE ON SCHEMA DEMO_DB.PUBLIC TO ROLE ANALYST_FULL;

-      -- grant warehouse access to roles
+Let's be sure to grant warehouse access to these new roles.

       GRANT USAGE ON WAREHOUSE COMPUTE_WH TO ROLE ANALYST_MASKED;
       GRANT USAGE ON WAREHOUSE COMPUTE_WH TO ROLE ANALYST_FULL;